geoalgo/slurmpilot/README.md

 default_partition: "NAME_OF_PARTITION_TO_BE_USED_BY_DEFAULT"
 # optional (default to false), whether you should be prompted to use a login password for ssh
 ```

+**What is the workflow?**

+When scheduling a job, the files required to run it are first copied to `~/slurmpilot/jobs/YOUR_JOB_NAME` and then
+sent to the remote host to `~/slurmpilot/jobs/YOUR_JOB_NAME`.

+In particular, the following files are generated locally under `~/slurmpilot/jobs/YOUR_JOB_NAME`:

+* `slurm_script.sh`: a slurm script automatically generated from your options that is executed on the remote node with
+  sbatch
+* `metadata.json`: contains metadata such as time and the configuration of the job that was scheduled
+* `jobid.json`: contains the slurm jobid obtained when scheduling the job, if this step was successful
+* `src_dir`: the folder containing the entrypoint
+* `{src_dir}/entrypoint`: the entrypoint to be executed

+On the remote host, the logs are written under `logs/stderr` and `logs/stdout` and the current working dir is also
+`~/slurmpilot/jobs/YOUR_JOB_NAME` unless overwritten in `general.yaml` config (
+see `Other ways to specify configurations` section).

 **Why do you rely on SSH?**
 A typical workflow for Slurm user is to send their code to a remote machine and call sbatch there.
 We rather